shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica's ears folded back.
 "Well, no… they could have come without me.
 I would've caught up."

 "Oh."
-The Uncle Callustar raised an eyebrow.
-"So you were *planning* on arriving late?"
+Uncle Callustar raised an eyebrow.
+"So, you were *planning* on arriving late?"

 "No-no…"